nilsjr/flash-android-livetemplates/README.md

 ![](https://media.giphy.com/media/VEFbVVKhY28GA/giphy.gif)

-This repository contains the current appcom interactive android live templates.
+This repository contains android live templates.
 Clone or download this repo and run the install script to install them on your machine.
 Restart android studio and enjoy.

 Installation